Understanding The Hazards Of High Cholesterol

 When the thyroid gland produces thyroid hormones in an excessive amount, it is known as hyperthyroidism.

-Diabetes mellitus is a disease that is defined as high blood glucose level in the body.
-Diabetes mellitus results from the failure of the pancreas to produce sufficient amount of insulin to the body or due to the incapability of the body to use produced insulin.
+Diabetes mellitus is a disease that is defined as a high blood glucose level in the body.
+Diabetes mellitus results from the failure of the pancreas to produce a sufficient amount of insulin to the body or due to the incapability of the body to use produced insulin.
 Insulin is an important hormone that controls the level of glucose in the body.
 Also, high cholesterol level not only leads to the development of diabetes but it can worsen the symptoms in diabetic patients.
-It increases the risk of developing complications of diabetes such as Diabetic neuropathy, diabetic retinopathy and an increased risk of a heart attack.
+It increases the risk of developing complications of diabetes such as Diabetic neuropathy, diabetic retinopathy, and an increased risk of a heart attack.